Kinto/kinto/docs/api/records.rst

 Updating a record
 =================

-.. http:patch:: /buckets/(bucket_id)/collections/(collection_id)/records/(record_id)
+PATCH /buckets/(bucket_id)/collections/(collection_id)/records/(record_id)

     :synopsis: Update a record in the collection.
 Specify only the fields to be modified (all the rest will remain intact).

     **Requires authentication**